RetroDECK/ES-DE/USERGUIDE-DEV.md

 By default, ES-DE will search using the metadata name of the game.
 If no name has been defined via scraping or manually using the metadata editor, this name will correspond to the physical file name minus all text inside either normal brackets `()` or square brackets `[]`.
 So for example the physical filename `Mygame (U) [v2].zip` will be stripped to simply `Mygame` when performing the scraping.

-The behavior of using the metadata name rather than the file name can be changed using the setting **Search using metadata name**.
+By disabling the option **Search using metadata name**, the physical file name will be used even if there is a scraped or manually entered name for the game.

-Note that there is  an exception to this behavior for arcade games (MAME and Neo Geo).
-For ScreenScraper the short MAME names are used by default as this scraper service fully supports that.
-For TheGamesDB the short names are instead expanded to the full games names using a lookup in the MAME name database supplied with the ES-DE installation.
-It's possible to override this automatic behavior by using the _Refine Search_ button in the scraper GUI if the search did not yield any results, or if the wrong game was returned.
-In general though, searching for arcade games is very reliable assuming the physical game files follow the MAME name standard.
+There is however an exception to this for arcade games (MAME and Neo Geo) when using the TheGamesDB scraper.
+As this service does not support searches using the short MAME names, these will be expanded to the full game names via a lookup in the MAME name database supplied with the ES-DE installation.
+But if using ScreenScraper the _Search using metadata name_ option is always respected as this service fully support scraping based on the short MAME names.

-Apart from this, hopefully the scraping process should be self-explanatory once you try it in ES-DE.
+Apart from this, hopefully the scraping process should be self-explanatory.

 ### Manually copying game media files

-If you already have a library of game media (images and videos) you can manually copy it into ES-DE.
+If you already have a library of game media (images and videos) you can manually copy these files into ES-DE.

-The default directory is `~/.emulationstation/downloaded_media/<game system>/<media type>`
+The default media directory is `~/.emulationstation/downloaded_media/<game system>/<media type>`

 For example on Unix:
 ```